Luca D. Majer

 (...)

-Finally, the linguistic terrain is fertile for technophile priests and their machines, delighted to be able to look for 'serious statistical coincidences', rather than slippery philosopher's stones, in the great numbers of music." (...)
+Moreover, the linguistic terrain is a fertile one for technophile priests and their machines, who are delighted to look for 'serious statistical coincidences' with the Big Data, to replace slippery philosopher's stones, potentially insidious when a hard proof is required.

-Other scholars (Varnum, Krems, Morris, Wormley and Grossmann - 2021,) this time psychologists, have determined, based on 14,612 songs between '58 and '16, that the complexity of the lyrics is inversely correlated to the amount of new 'content' available (i.e. songs.)
+Other scholars (psychologists Varnum, Krems, Morris, Wormley and Grossmann - 2021,) have determined, basing the study on observation of 14,612 songs between '58 and '16, that the complexity of the lyrics is inversely correlated to the amount of new 'content' available (i.e. songs.)

 And in short, we stick to what is easier to understand on the fly.
 Which explains why, today, the first 10/15 seconds of a song are the ones that count, as they are the ones helping us to determine whether to 'skip' a song or not.